vector4653/Re-Pacman/README.md

 # Re-Pacman ✅

 **Re-Pacman** is a Python reimplementation and extension of the classic Pac-Man game.
-This version contails several modifications and enhancements compared to a traditional Pac-Man clone, most notably:
+This version contains several modifications and enhancements compared to a traditional Pac-Man clone, most notably:

 - A **greedy chase algorithm** used by ghosts to move toward their goals (minimizes distance to goal at each decision step).
 - The ability to **play as a ghost** (Blinky is player-controlled by default) while Pac-Man is controlled by a greedy algorithm.